Yachting

 French Riviera

-The French Riviera sets the gold standard for maritime luxury.
-The Côte d’Azur strings together a series of resort towns, each with its own personality, but all sharing that same unmistakable sense of elegance.
-From Cannes’ cosmopolitan energy to the elite yacht clubs dotting the coast, this stretch of shoreline delivers an experience that’s hard to replicate anywhere else.
+The French Riviera still sets the gold standard for Mediterranean maritime luxury.
+The Côte d'Azur strings together a series of resort towns, each with its own personality, but all sharing the same unmistakable sense of polish.
+Cannes' cosmopolitan energy, the elite yacht clubs along the coast, the long-established broker offices.

-Cannes is built for spectacle, and that’s never more obvious than during the world-famous Film Festival.
-But the city earns its reputation year-round.
-La Croisette delivers some of the best waterfront dining you’ll find anywhere along the Riviera, and Le Suquet Old Town rewards those who wander off the main drag.
-Whether you’re arriving by yacht or simply joining the permanent parade of beautiful people, Cannes is hard to resist.
+Cannes is built for spectacle, and never more obvious than during the Film Festival.
+The city earns its reputation year-round.
+La Croisette delivers some of the best waterfront dining you will find anywhere along the coast, and Le Suquet Old Town rewards anyone who wanders off the main drag.

-No trip along the Côte d’Azur is complete without finding one of its hidden beaches or slipping into a village that feels like it belongs to another century.
 The Porquerolles Islands give you that rare combination of pristine shores and genuine calm, far from the main tourist trail.
-Cap d’Antibes offers views that justify the detour, and Villefranche’s cobblestone streets reward anyone who decides to tie up and explore on foot.
+Cap d'Antibes offers views that justify the detour.
+Villefranche's cobblestone streets reward anyone who decides to tie up and explore on foot.

 Monaco